Why $80K–$120K Operators Should Strengthen Foundation Before Scaling: Rushing Costs 8–12 Months of Rebuilding

 The complete documentation system:

-Not “create deliverable for client” but a detailed process anyone could follow.
+Core delivery processes: write down every step of how you deliver your main service—not “create deliverable for client,” but a detailed process anyone could follow.

 Quality standards